How to find your car’s service history

 Share article

-A comprehensive service history may also include receipts and invoices that detail the specifics of any repair work done and costs.
+A comprehensive vehicle service history may also include itemised receipts and invoices for any repair work and costs.
 This could give you an accurate history of the car’s maintenance and allow you to see which parts have been replaced and when.

 When it comes to buying a used car, there will usually be a reference to its service history in the advert:

-• FSH: full service history – the car comes with a complete record of services
+• FSH: full service history – the car comes with a complete car service record

 • PSH: part service history – some information is incomplete or missing.